sanger-tol/genomeassembly/docs/usage.md

 ### CRAM files for Hi-C and Illumina input data

-Hi-C and Illumina input data must be provided in unaligned CRAM format.
+Hi-C and Illumina input data must currently be provided in unaligned CRAM format.
 If you have reads in FASTQ format, you can convert these to CRAM with the following command:

 ```bash